erigoli/updatedFitnessTracker10/README.md

 Steps on how to view the project-

 To view and run the project locally, follow these steps:

 Before you begin, ensure you have the following installed on your system:

 Ruby (version 3.3.0)

 Ruby on Rails (version 7.1.3)

 Download rails-  use the $ gem install rails

 Dowload MySql package-
 sudo apt install libmariadb-dev bundle install

 Installation

-Clone the repository to your local machine: git clone https://github.com/erigoli/updatedFitnessTracker10 Navigate to the project directory:cd fitness-tracker Install - “Bundle Install”
+Clone the repository to your local machine: git clone https://github.com/erigoli/updatedFitnessTracker10

+Navigate to the project directory: cd fitness-tracker

+Install - “Bundle Install”

-Set up database- “rails db:create” “rails db:migrate” Have this running on the server- rails s -b 0.0.0.0
+Set up database- “rails db:create” “rails db:migrate”

+Have this running on the server- rails s -b 0.0.0.0

 Running the App